resplendentHSHI/lockout-tournament/content/home.md

 The competition will have **2 divisions**, A and B, so that competitors' skill levels are well matched.
 Division B will be for those who are relatively new to competition math and are generally taking a math class before calculus.
 Division A will be for those who are familiar with competition math, and will thus have harder problems.

 Students will compete in **teams of 4**.
-(Teams of 2 or 3 are ok as well, but they will be at a disadvantage during the team rounds as they have fewer people.)
+(Teams of 2 or 3 are okay as well, but they will be at a disadvantage during the team rounds as they have fewer people.)
 Students may compete individually, but we strongly encourage competing in teams to get the most out of the competition.

 ## Format